Many for Hobbes. Basically any time he provides clever commentary or attacks Calvin returning from school.

 Any of Calvin and Hobbes' arguments, especially the croquet match.

-Susie inviting not Calvin, but Hobbes to her birthday party, writing on the back of the note that he "could bring that stupid kid you hang around with, if you like."
+Susie inviting not Calvin, but Hobbes to her birthday party, writing on the back of the note that he "could bring that stupid kid you hang around with, if you must."

 Calvin of all people getting an "A" on a paper.
 Considering his grades?